 As we celebrate the lives and legacies of Aretha Franklin and Kofi Annan, we must remember that they worked very hard.
 They did what was necessary.
 They were very well trained in their fields.
 They had years of experience before they stepped into the limelight.
 And when they did finally reach the peak of their careers, they continued with this tried and tested rule: To do the impossible, do everything that’s necessary and then do what’s possible.

-As is our custom, we end today’s post with a funny quote from Sloan Wilson:
+As is our custom, we end today’s post with a funny quote by Sloan Wilson, the American Writer:

 We join the rest of the world to celebrate Aretha Franklin and Kofi Annan.
 Thank you for the legacies you left behind and the pathways you created for us.
 Rest in peace.

-If you have anything special to say about Aretha Franklin or Kofi Annan, please leave your comments below.
+If you have anything special to say about Aretha or Kofi, please leave your comments below.
 We would love to hear from you and hear what words you have to say to honor these great giants.

 Innovate Design Studios creates innovative web design solutions that provide you with a secure, custom designed web presence that promotes your business and generates revenue and exposure.